-Note: If you require any changes to be made to the Site Types that you have listed on Booking.com, you can make those changes in the Extranet and changes must also be made in Campspot.
-In this case, after you have made the updates on the Extranet, please reach out to the Campspot team for assistance.
+Note: If you need to change which Site Types you have listed on Booking.com (for example adding or removing a Site Type), you can make those changes in the Extranet and changes must also be made in Campspot.
+In this case, after you have made the updates on the Extranet, please reach out to the Campspot team for assistance with making the necessary backend changes on Campspot.
 Changes cannot be made by your park through the Campspot Admin page.

 How will I know when a new reservation is made through Booking.com?

 New bookings will show in Campspot as normal and if the reservation was made through Booking.com that will show under the Third-party Booking Details section on the Reservation Summary page.

 New bookings can also be viewed by logging into Booking.com's Extranet and viewing all new reservations, reservation edits and cancellations there.